Eristalis stipator

 Eristalis stipator, the yellow-shouldered drone fly, is a species of hoverfly native to North America.
 It is abundant in western North America, with a few scattered records in the east.
 It flies from mid-May (or as early as February in the south of its range) to early November, and is known to hilltop.

+Description

+E. stipator varies in appearance, with darker individuals sometimes resembling E. dimidiata, and males sometimes resembling species such as E. arbustorum or E. hirta.
+The wings are hyaline, with small brown pterostigma, with the basal half of their wings reddish-brown in color.
+Their third tergite is shiny black, and they have long white setae on the fourth tergite, forming a distinct band in front of the posterior margin of the tergite.
+Their setae give the appearance of coming to a point in the center of the third and fourth tergites.
+Females have a frons that is entirely silvery-white, except for a black median stripe, running from the base of their antennae to the end of the head.